 If property is your main concern, the safest next step is to estimate equity and confirm how the Arizona rules apply to your specific assets before you file.

-The means test is the eligibility screen most people think of when they search chapter 7 bankruptcy Arizona.
+The chapter 7 means test is the eligibility screen most people think of when they search chapter 7 bankruptcy Arizona.
 Here’s the practical way to approach it so you can get a reliable “likely yes / maybe / likely no” answer before you go too far down the road.

 Most people qualify for bankruptcy chapter 7 in Arizona in one of two ways: